 time that the Big Stone Lodge was built as they are the only two

-structures with the same types of rockyts.
+structures with the same types of rocks.
 Unlike the other stone houses

 which have creek stones, these are actual boulders.
-I had an archeologist analyze the rocks and he believes many of them are metates due to their flat and smooth surface.
+I had an archaeologist analyze the rocks and he believes many of them are metates due to their flat and smooth surface.
 Today this adorable

 home is an art center